Delegating a Mailbox or a Folder Using Exchange Mailbox

 Applies to: User Mailbox, Journal Mailbox, Office 365 Mailbox

-Administrators can delegate a mailbox or a folder with users, user groups, or email addresses using the Command Center.
+Administrators can delegate a mailbox or a folder to users, user groups, or email addresses using the Command Center.

-- From the navigation pane, go to Solutions > Applications > Exchange.
+- From the navigation pane, go to Protect > Applications > Exchange.

 The list of all Exchange clients appears.

-- Click the Exchange client that contains that mailbox or folder that you want to delegate.
+- Click the Exchange client that contains the mailbox or folder that you want to delegate.

 The Exchange client page appears.

 - Right-click the mailbox that you want to delegate or that contains the folders that you want to delegate, and then click Delegate.

 - Expand Create new delegation.

 - Under the Delegate to section, enter the user names or user groups to delegate the mailbox or the folders to.